 (ix) The DoD EDQW chair, with concurrence by the EDQW component principals, will prepare a report for the DoD project manager describing the results of the assessment and the status and terms of the project-specific laboratory approval.
 Information about project-specific laboratory approvals will not be posted on Web sites listing DoD ELAP-accredited laboratories.

-(f) Handling complaints—(1) General.
-The DoD EDQW will use the procedures in this paragraph to handle complaints concerning the processes established in the DoD ELAP or the DoD QSM.
+(f) Handling Complaints—(1) General.
+The DoD EDQW will use the procedures in this paragraph to handle complaints Start Printed Page 62003concerning the processes established in the DoD ELAP or the DoD QSM.
 The DoD EDQW will document and resolve complaints promptly through the appropriate channels, consistently and objectively, and identify and implement any necessary corrective action arising from complaints.
 Complaints generally fall into one of four categories: